szunami/blog-1/2016-11-17-processors.html.md

 - digital design
 category: How Computers Work
 number: 2
+summary: >
+  This is a very long piece which I should probably split apart, that covers the assembly of logic elements into decision evaluators, arithmetic operators, and eventually a primitive processor.
 ---

 In the previous post, I talked about how transistors work and how Boolean